Road Manners In Motorcycle Group Riding Safety

 Common Causes Of Formation Accidents And Who Is At Fault?

 Formation riding comes with many safety benefits.
 But it also comes with many risks.
-For example, a loose or poorly maintained party flying off of a motorcycle can pierce or impale another member of the group.
+For example, a loose or poorly maintained party flying off a motorcycle can pierce or impale another group member.
 If one bike goes down, the rear riders risk a chain pile-up collision and running over each other at high speeds.
 Death from another rider or other automobile is a severe risk to each rider.

 Who Can Be A Defendant?

-True, even members of your own riding group could be partially or wholly at fault for any formation riding incidents.
+True, even your own riding group members could be partially or wholly at fault for any formation riding incidents.
 Below is a list of some possible defendants depending on the facts.

 - Road Captains?
 What if they were negligent in directing your riding group into harm's way.